Alta Silver Black

 - Now studying communications at BYU

-Add me to the chain, (email@example.com), or alternatively, use SpeechDrop.
+Add me to the chain, (email@example.com), or use SpeechDrop.

-1. Background: I debated for three or so years between Policy and Lincoln Douglas (LD) debate in high school, I debated for three years on the NFA circuit in LD as well as BP in college (UT 22'), I do a little bit of coaching here and there (CCHS and Harker), and am currently a law student at Duq Schol of Law (Thomas R. Kline 26').
+1. Background: Three or so years between Policy and Lincoln Douglas (LD) debate in high school, three years on the NFA LD circuit in college (UT 22'), a little bit of coaching here and there (CCHS and Harker), and am currently a (1L) law student at Duq Kline Schol of Law (Duq Law 26').

 1. Extending arguments: I will not extend a conceded argument for you if you do not extend and explain its importance in the latter part of the debate.
 I will presume you do not want that particular argument evaluated.